varkenvarken/blenderaddons-ng/README.md

 An example benchmark is provided in the file [test_example_simple.py](tests/test_example_simple.py) and all benchmarks are stored in the `.benchmarks` directory.

-I have opted  to put them in .gitignore because most of the time you would need to save them.
+I have opted to put them in .gitignore because most of the time you wouldn't need to save them.

 Comparing two runs is done on the command line: